11 Items to Purge from Your Closet for a Clutter-Free Wardrobe

 1. Excess Hangers

-Hangers are clunky and can occupy valuable closet space, so don't hold on to more than you need.
+Clunky hangers can occupy valuable closet space, so don't hold on to more than you need.
 Designate a hanger for all of the items you like to hang, then ditch the rest.
-If you buy something, make it a rule to get rid of one item before hanging the new one.
+(You might also consider replacing bulky plastic hangers with a more space-saving design.)
+If you buy something new, make it a rule to get rid of one item before hanging the new one.

 2. Out-of-Season Items

-Warm, fuzzy boots are the epitome of coziness come winter.
-But in July, your bulky boots are taking up precious storage space.
-Stash out-of-season items in the basement or under your bed, then switch out items as the weather changes.
+Warm, waterproof boots are essential when winter weather hits, but in July, your bulky boots are taking up precious storage space.
+The same is true for your sundresses and strappy sandals in December.
+Stash out-of-season items in the basement, attic, or spare room, or under your bed rather than the closet, and switch out items as the weather changes.

-Whether you wear all black, prefer skirts to pants, or have a thing for sparkles, you know your own style by now.
+Whether you wear all black, prefer skirts to pants, or have a thing for sparkles, you probably know your own style by now.
 Rid your closet of items that don't match your personal brand.
-As a bonus, having a distinct style makes it a lot easier to get ready in the morning -- everything you own goes together flawlessly!
+As a bonus, maintaining a distinct style can make it easier to get ready in the morning since everything you own already goes together.

 4. Bulky Coats

 Coat closets exist for a reason.
-House bulky parkas, umbrellas, and outdoor blankets in your entryway or an extra closet.
-This will not only free up space in your bedroom closet, but also stop dirt, salt, water, and other debris from tracking into your sleep space.
+House bulky parkas, umbrellas, and outdoor accessories like hats and scarves in your entryway or an extra closet outside the bedroom.
+This will not only free up space in your clothes closet, but also stop dirt, salt, water, and other debris from tracking into your sleep space.

 5. Items You Haven't Worn in a Year

-We all have those items we never wear, whether a gift or clearance rack steal that was impossible to pass up.
-No matter the history, purge any item that is too big, too small, stained, or threadbare.
+Whether it was a gift or clearance rack steal that was impossible to pass up, we all have those items we never wear.
+Purge any clothing item that is too big, too small, stained, or threadbare.
 As a general rule, if you haven't worn an item in a year, it's time for it to go.

-We'd all like to take an impromptu vacation, but there's no need to keep a suitcase so close.
 Instead of storing luggage in your closet, stash it under your bed or in the basement or attic.
-But don't let that empty space go to waste.
-Suitcases are a prime storage spot for out-of-season items or extra linens.
+Before you pack it away, however, take advantage of the empty space inside and use that suitcase to store out-of-season items or extra linens.

 7. Outdoor Accessories

 Pretty jewelry can double as art if it's displayed correctly.
-Keep necklaces on a tree and rings in a chic dish -- but keep them out of your closet.
-Closet space is typically tight, so you might knock valuables over when pulling out a long dress or grabbing a bin from the top shelf.
-Storing jewelry on a vanity is a much safer option for small accessories.
+Keep necklaces on a tree and rings in a decorative dish, but keep them out of your closet.
+Closet space is typically tight, so you might knock valuables over when pulling out a dress or grabbing a bin from the top shelf.
+Storing jewelry on a vanity is a much safer (and more easily accessible) option for small accessories.

 9. Your Wedding Dress

-Whether you're holding on to your wedding dress for the next generation or for sentiment's sake, find somewhere other than your closet to store it.
-Most gowns need special storage and take up too much space.
+You might be holding on to your wedding dress for the next generation or for sentiment's sake, but it's best to store it somewhere other than your closet.
+Most gowns need special storage and take up a lot of space.
 Wrap the dress in a garment bag, then place away from the light in a hall closet or under the bed.

-Keep your furry friends (and any animal toys or beds) out of the closet.
+Keep any animal toys or beds out of the closet.
+And if you have a walk-in closet design, keep your furry friends out too.
+This helps protect your clothing from pet hair, odors, or potential damage.
 Dog hair and black pants do not mix, nor do a cat's claws and leather boots.

 11. Food Gifts

-Keeping food gifts in your closet invites a host of pesky problems.
-Moths, mice, and other critters can show up uninvited to wreak havoc on your wardrobe.
-Better to be safe than sorry -- store food items in the kitchen.
+Keeping food items or gifts, such as fancy chocolates, in your closet invites a host of pesky problems.
+Moths, mice, and other critters can be lured in by the scent of food and cause damage to your wardrobe.
+Always store food items in the kitchen, even if the package appears tightly sealed.